astropy/astropy/docs/known_issues.rst

 Crash on upgrading from Astropy 0.2 to a newer version
 ------------------------------------------------------

-It is possible on some systems when installing a new version of Astropy, or possibly upgrading an existing installation due to not having permissions on the ``~/.astropy/`` directory (in your home directory) or some file or subdirectory in that directory.
+It is possible for installation of a new version of Astropy, or upgrading of an existing installation to crash due to not having permissions on the ``~/.astropy/`` directory (in your home directory) or some file or subdirectory in that directory.
 In particular this can occur if you installed Astropy as the root user (such as with ``sudo``) at any point.
 This can manifest in several ways, but the most common is a traceback ending with ``ImportError: cannot import name config``.
-To resolve this issue either run ``sudo chown -R <your_username> ~/.astropy`` or, if you don't need anything in it you can blow it away with ``sudo rm -rf ~/.astropy``.
+To resolve this issue either run ``sudo chown -R
+<your_username> ~/.astropy`` or, if you don't need anything in it you can blow
+it away with ``sudo rm -rf ~/.astropy``.

 See for example: https://github.com/astropy/astropy/issues/987